tytydraco/yessleep/out/The_monsters_under_my_bed_took_my_brother_first.md

 Someone grinned back at me.

-I tried to scream when I saw it but panic clogged my throat.
   The horrible smile pulled lips back deep into chin and up to their ears.
 They had no eyes or nose, just empty sockets and a bloody slit in the pale skin.

+I tried to scream but panic clogged my throat.
 Trying to get away from the stare, I scrambled across the floor, pushing myself to stand up.
 I ran into my Mama.

 She was standing behind me, blocking the exit to my room.